Picturing general quantum subsystems: Trace and non-signalling

 This shows that the tracing-style definition, or equivalently the discarding-style definition, is not in some way incomplete and that it captures precisely the usual coherent notion of non-signalling in terms of commutation of operators when restricted to unitaries.

-Let us now remark that the Schrödinger causality, in its splitting maps phrasing, plays naturally with the notion of comprehension.
+Let us now Observe that the Schrödinger causality, in its splitting maps phrasing, plays naturally with the notion of comprehension.
 Indeed, suppose that $\ce$ is semi-causal from $\ca$ to $\cb$ and let $\chi \sqsubseteq \chi_B$; then

 and a similar reasoning shows that if $\chi_{\ca'} \sqsubseteq \zeta$, then: